Skip to main content

 In the majority of dog bite injuries, the situations involve attacks on children, which can lead to serious infection, permanent physical and emotional scarring, as well as death.

 Dog owners have a responsibility to control all pets, including dogs.
-If a dog should attack and cause injury to a child or adult in a public space, the owner may be liable for any injuries suffered by dog bite victims.
+If a dog attacks and causes injury to a child or adult in a public space, the owner may be liable for any injuries suffered by dog bite victims.
 In fact, the owner may be held accountable for dog bite injuries even if the dog has not exhibited dangerous behavior in the past.

 Dog bites account for about one percent of U.S. emergency department visits.
-Because there is a high risk of infection with dog bite injuries including tooth puncture wounds, antibiotics are regularly administered.
-Rabies prophylaxis may be addressed of the animal in question may be unvaccinated.
+Because there is a high risk of infection with dog bite injuries, including tooth puncture wounds, antibiotics are regularly administered.
+Rabies prophylaxis may be addressed if the animal in question may be unvaccinated.

 In most states, physicians are required by law to report animal bites.
 But with that said, many dog bite victims do not report attacks because an injury may be minor, and a dangerous dog may have another chance to cause injury in the future.